Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 To achieve low latency streaming, SRT had to address timing issues.
-The characteristics of a stream from a source network are completely changed by transmission over the public internet, which introduces delays, jitter, and packet loss.
+The characteristics of a stream from a source network are completely changed by transmission over the public Internet, which introduces delays, jitter, and packet loss.
 This, in turn, leads to problems with decoding, as the audio and video decoders do not receive packets at the expected times.
 The use of large buffers helps, but latency is increased.
 SRT includes a mechanism to keep a constant end-to-end latency, thus recreating